Bubble chart

-Bubble chart displaying the relationship between poverty and violent and property crime rates by state.
+Bubble chart displaying the relationship between poverty and violent and property crime rates by US state.
 Larger bubbles indicate higher percentage of state residents at or below the poverty level.
 Trend suggests higher crime rates in states with higher percentages of people living below the poverty level.

 A bubble chart is a type of chart that displays three dimensions of data.
 Each entity with its triplet (v_{1}, v_{2}, v_{3}) of associated data is plotted as a disk that expresses two of the v_{i} values through the disk's xy location and the third through its size.
 Bubble charts can facilitate the understanding of social, economical, medical, and other scientific relationships.

 Bubble charts can be considered a variation of the scatter plot, in which the data points are replaced with bubbles.
 As the documentation for Microsoft Office explains, "You can use a bubble chart instead of a scatter chart if your data has three data series that each contain a set of values.
 The sizes of the bubbles are determined by the values in the third data series.".